trufflesuite/trufflesuite.com/src/docs/truffle/reference/truffle-commands.md

 See the [Writing external scripts](/docs/getting_started/scripts) section for more details.

-Parameters:
+Options:

 * `<script.js>`: JavaScript file to be executed.
-Can include path information if the script does not exist in the current directory.
+Can include path information if the script does not exist in the current directory. (required)

-Optional parameters:

 * `--network <name>`: Specify the network to use, using artifacts specific to that network.
 Network name must exist in the configuration.